Aromatherapy is the therapeutic use of essential oils and other plant materials to improve a person’s health, mood, and energy.

 In the United States, several academic institutions provide comprehensive training programs in aromatherapy.
 The National Association for Holistic Aromatherapy (NAHA) is a leading organization in the U.S. and on the international scene.
 NAHA provides oversight, regulation, and guidance for many aromatherapy schools and educational programs.

-At present, NAHA offers two approved standards for professional aromatherapy education:
+At present, NAHA offers three approved standards for professional aromatherapy education:

 Concerns and Limitations of Aromatherapy